 Arboreal rodents, they have thick light brown or cinnamon fur on their upper body.
 A furry membrane extends between the front and rear legs, and allows the animal to glide through the air.
 It’s grayish on the flanks and whitish underneath.
 They have large eyes and a flat tail.
 They can also be identified by their long whiskers, which are common to nocturnal mammals.

 A flying squirrel doesn’t actually fly, but glides downward, using the wide flaps of skin along its sides to help slow its descent.
 To become airborne, this mammal leaps and spreads its legs, uses its tail as a rudder and moves its legs.
 Immediately after it lands, it will scurry to the far side of the tree just in case an owl is in pursuit.
 They can glide distances of 20 to 30 feet.

 Northern flying squirrels are an important prey species for the Spotted Owl.
 Other predators include large birds, especially the Great Horned Owl, hawks, the American Marten, the Canadian Lynx and Red Fox.

 The major food sources for the squirrels are mushrooms of various species, although they also eat lichens, nuts, tree sap, insects, carrion, bird eggs and nestlings, and buds and flowers.
-The squirrels are able to locate truffles, although they also seem to use cues such as the presence of coarse woody debris, indicating a decaying log, and spatial memory of locations where truffles were found in the past.
+The squirrels are able to locate truffles.
+(If you follow the Peanuts comic strips, presently Linus has Snoopy sniffing for truffles – he needs a flying squirrel.)
+Although they also seem to use cues such as the presence of coarse woody debris, indicating a decaying log, and spatial memory of locations where truffles were found in the past.

 They are also known to cache food for when food supplies are lower.
 These caches can be in cavities of trees, as well as in the squirrels’ nest.
 Lichens and seeds are commonly cached.